Bingchao-Zhao/GMAP/README.md

 Molecular profiling of gliomas plays a pivotal role in diagnosis, treatment selection, and prognostic assessment.
 However, it heavily relies on the time-consuming and expensive genomic testing, which largely inaccessible in resource-limited settings.
 To enable cost-effective and scalable identification of molecular alterations, we developed and validated a foundation model-empowered interpretable approach to predict four key molecular events directly from routine histopathology slides without manual annotation.

 ### Methods
 In this multicenter retrospective study, we collected the histopathology slides from patients underwent glioma resection at 12 Chinese hospitals and downloaded two publicly available datasets from The Cancer Genome Atlas (TCGA) and EBRAINS databases.
 The internal development cohort comprised 1,696 whole slide images (WSIs) from 877 patients downloaded from TCGA.
 The remaining 13 centers, consisting of 4,602 WSIs from 3,147 patients, were regarded as the external validation cohorts to evaluate the model generalizability.
-We developed **GMAP** (Glioma Molecular Alterations Predictor), a foundation model-powered computational pathology approach that predicts four key molecular alterations, including IDH mutation, 1p/19q co-deletion, TERT promoter mutation, and chromosome 7 gain/10 loss (7+/10-).
+We developed **GMAP** (Glioma Molecular Alterations Predictor), a foundation model-powered computational pathology approach that predicts four key molecular alterations, including IDH mutation, 1p/19q co-deletion, TERT promoter mutation, and chromosome 7 gain/10 loss (+7/-10).
 The model's interpretability was comprehensively evaluated through cellular- and morphological-level analysis of high-contribution tiles, and comparative assessment between model-generated heatmaps and corresponding immunohistochemical staining patterns.

-## Running Projects
+## Running projects
 ### Installation
-- Linux (Tested on Ubuntu 22.04)
+- Linux (Ubuntu 22.04)
-- NVIDIA GPU (Tested on a single Nvidia GeForce RTX 3090)
+- NVIDIA GPU (Nvidia GeForce RTX 3090)

 conda environment